Bladder Stones: Symptoms, Causes and Treatment

 Bladder stones that do not pass, even if they do not produce symptoms, might develop issues such as:

-• Chronic bladder problems Chronic urinary problems, including pain or frequent urination, might develop from untreated bladder stones.
-However, bladder stones can restrict urine flow by becoming trapped in the opening, where urine enters the bladder and the urethra.
+• Chronic bladder problems Chronic urinary problems, including pain or frequent urination, might develop from untreated urinary bladder stones.
+However, urinary bladder stones can restrict urine flow by becoming trapped in the opening, where urine enters the bladder and the urethra.

 • Urinary tract infections Bladder stones may be the root cause of persistent bacterial infections in the urinary tract.